rodekruis/GlobalTropicalCycloneModel/analysis/03_new_model_training/Code_Documentation.md

 `bins2=[0, 0.00009, 1, 10, 50, 101]`

-There are some rows in the dataset in which windspeed equals zero, we decided to remove those rows before we train the model on the input data.
+There are some rows in the dataset in which windspeed equals zero, we decide to remove those rows before we train the model on the input data.
 We also check the hist plot after removing these rows just to see any differences.

 The `NumPy.Digitize()` function is used to get the indices of bins to which each of these values belongs in the input array.